HSBC’s proposal to privatise Hang Seng Bank

 At a glance

-If approved, Hang Seng will become a wholly owned subsidiary of HSBC and will be delisted from the Hong Kong Stock Exchange.
+• Hang Seng Bank will become a wholly owned subsidiary of HSBC Asia Pacific and therefore a wholly owned subsidiary of the HSBC Group.

 About HSBC